-Why a property inspection is essential when purchasing a home.
+Why a property inspection is essential.

 It’s easy to get swept away during the process of buying a house in Australia – particularly during a first home purchase.
 However, it’s still vital to make sure you do your due diligence before committing to what may be the biggest investment you’ll ever make.
 Too many buyers don’t do their research before signing the paperwork and discover later on that the property has significant issues that would have been deal breakers if they had known about them earlier.